 - Propose an organizational design based on managerial accounting concepts.

 - Evaluate cost accounting concepts in light of a biblical worldview.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided topic for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 150 words.

-The student will be assigned homework to complete in Connect Plus.
-At the end of the assigned module/week, Connect Plus will automatically grade all of the assignments, and the instructor will then download the results and place the scores within Blackboard.
+The student will be assigned homework to complete in the third party platform, Connect Plus.
+At the end of the assigned module, Connect Plus will automatically grade all of the assignments and the grades will transfer into Canvas.

 The student will write a research paper on an advanced study of a topic related to this course; the student will determine the advanced topic.
 The paper must be 7–10 pages, not including any tables, graphs, etc. A minimum of 6 accounting journal sources must be utilized, all of which must have been published within the last 3 years.
 Current APA formatting is required.